What prepaid cards work with Apple Pay?

 - You will be asked to either enter card details manually or to add the card by taking an image of the card.

-- Be very certain your region is set correctly on your Apple ID and device, as the card will not be added if this is incorrect.
+- Be certain your region is set correctly on your Apple ID and device, as your card will not be added otherwise.

-Apple’s list of supported banks has become very extensive, which means there’s a very good chance you’ll find a prepaid card supported by the service if you put a little time into researching it – though hopefully I’ve already put you in the right direction.
+Apple’s list of supported banks has become very extensive, which means there’s a very good chance you’ll find a prepaid card supported by the service if you put a little time into researching it.

 What if the card I have does not support Apple Pay?